morrungulo/financial-portfolios/README.md

 1. improve my CSS *skillset* and employ my own CSS implementation and,
 2. connect and interact with a database engine

 To fulfill (1), I would not use any CSS library such as bootstrap or materialize, I would write my own CSS.
-In the end, I can honestly state that this was a mistake as I spent a lot of effor on it, and the end result is a bit poor.
+In the end, I can honestly state that this was a mistake as I spent a lot of effort on it, and the end result is a bit poor.
 I will improve on it!

 For the database, it was very much straightforward, but it had its challenges as well.
 I started off using CouchDB but after discussions with a friend, I changed to MongoDB.
 I believe it was a good decision.